 As an owner of the account or an admin with visibility to all of them, that view can get a bit overwhelming.

-The way to go around this would be to have a selective view of the campaigns: you can add filtered tabs in the dashboard, based on custom fields, that you can set according to your desired criteria (which can be inputted as text, numbers, select list, users or dates).
+The way to go around this would be to have a selective view of the campaigns: you can add workspaces in the dashboard, based on custom filters, that you can set according to your desired criteria (which can be inputted as text, numbers, select list, users or dates).

-This is a simple folder management trick that helps intelligently assess only the data that's relevant for you.
+This is a simple "trick" that helps intelligently assess only the data that's relevant for you.

 At a user level (non-admins), each user can only see their respective campaigns (with the access granted by the Account Manager).

-5. Deleting competitors will not erase them from existence – it would only bring speed and consistence
+5. Deleting competitors will not erase them from existence – it would only bring speed and consistency

 We advise keeping only a minimum and the most relevant set of competitors saved at all times.
 Remember that you can always add any at a later time - the data will still be there, as we are already tracking all of them since day 1, no matter if you are tracking them or not.